OpenSourceProtogenCollection/flexOS/README.md

 # Open Source Protogen Collection
  The full files created for Subwuffer the Protogen, to help anyone create their own protogen fursuit (GPLv3)

+# Current Status
+Arduino: Matrices all fully coded.
+More patterns may be added in the future, but other parts of the project ae more pertinent.
+RaspPi: Just starting code
+Suit:
+	- Materials: Waiting to order fur, searching for thermoforming plastic, brainstorming helmet decisions
+	- Assembly: Not started
+Wiki: Up to date

 # Requirements
 ## Hardware